stevekirks/ollama-openwebui/README.md

 ### Performance

+It seems to take a while to respond on initial prompt (it doesnt seem to be fast at model switching), but afterwards is fairly responsive.

 #### Some times with the T4 GPU
 Prompt: Why is the sky blue?
-Deepseek-r1:1.5B response time: 1.1s
+Deepseek-r1:1.5B response time: 1s
 Deepseek-r1:8B response time: 25s
+Phi4 response time: 17s

+Prompt: Write python to extract text from HTML content and save images locally.
+Deepseek-r1:1.5B response time: 8s
+Deepseek-r1:8B response time: 46s
-Phi4 response time: 3m55s
+Phi4 response time: 44s

 ## Steps to setup Ollama securely in an Azure Web App (not recommended)